New York Personal Injury Law Blog: Medical Malpractice - Vetting The Case

 3. The Record Review: This is often the first real expenditure, so you have to have a pretty good idea that the matter is worth pursuing.
 In New York, you'll be hit for 75 cents a page, and the page totals can be daunting for substantial injuries.
 Then comes the hours of review.
 Assuming the matter still warrants attention after these three steps, we go to the expert(s).

 4. The Expert Review: There is no case without an expert, unless you have a rare res ipsa case.
 And your expert has to be good, or s/he will get chewed up during a trial.
 If you hire an expert that is, shall we say, flexible with the standards of care and willing to go the extra mile for you, you will likely find yourself bankrupt.
-Bad cases don't settle.
-About 70% of malpractice cases are lost at trial, and juries don't like to bring back verdicts against doctors.
-The expert who reviews a bad case and tells you "no" is helping you while the expert that tells you "yes" is hurting you.
+Bad cases don’t settle.
+About 70% of malpractice cases are lost at trial, and juries don’t like to bring back verdicts against doctors.
+The expert who reviews a bad case and tells you “no” is helping you while the expert that tells you “yes” might inadvertently be hurting you.
 Choose wisely.

 5. The Other Expert Review: Remember that the negligence must be a substantial cause of the injuries.
 It doesn't help you to win the liability phase of the trial if there is no causation.
 While an internist might be able to testify on the breast lump that should have been biopsied, it is the oncologist that you need for discussion of whether the length of the delay in treatment was significant.
 There is a good chance you need multiple experts, just to decide if a case should be brought.